ianuhs/FinSentiNet/README.md

 # FinSentiNet
-Financial Sentiment Analysis using Transformer-based NLP neural network
+Financial Sentiment Analysis Using a Transformer-Based Neural Network for NLP